"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Then you’ll be one of the lucky ones,” he said, and walked out.

-Lilka puckered her cherry-red lips as she looked in the bathroom mirror.
+Lilka puckered her cherry-red lips in the bathroom mirror.
 Carefully she outlined them with black eyeliner, occasionally dabbing her pencil into Vaseline to imitate the glossy look of models she’d seen in fashion magazines.
 When she finished, she gave her thick hennaed curls a last toss.
 Her eyes were turquoise, her skin as smooth and unblemished as a porcelain doll, yet Lilka did not think herself beautiful.
 Even on those rare occasions when mood and light coalesced sufficiently to allow her a glimpse of her true beauty, she didn’t trust herself a moment later.
 Men admired her, but she didn’t trust them either, certainly not the paunchy businessmen in the airport’s Executive Lounge where she worked, serving drinks to first-class passengers who always found excuses to touch her.

 Jacek barged in.
 “I gotta’ piss.
 I can’t wait.”